Vortex macroscopic superpositions in ultracold bosons in a double-well potential: Hamiltonian

 and

 Note that these coefficients are not independent.
-Indeed, when the modes can be approximated by the spherical harmonics, expressions for the relationships among them can be obtained in certain regimes (see \cite{2011GarciaMarchPRA}).
-In obtaining this Hamiltonian we have only neglected the terms that involved interactions between atoms in different wells, which are negligible for larger barrier heights, as interest us here for the Fock regime and creation of macroscopic vortex superposition states.
-To slightly simplify the notation we denote $U_{\ell m}^{\ell m}$ as $U_{\ell m}$.
+Indeed, if the modes are approximated by the spherical harmonics, expressions for the relationships among them can be obtained, but the validity of these expressions is restricted to certain regimes (see \cite{2011GarciaMarchPRA}).
+In obtaining Hamiltonian~(\ref{eq:allH}) we have neglected the terms that involved interactions between atoms in different wells, which are negligible for larger barrier heights, as interest us here for the Fock regime and creation of macroscopic vortex superposition states.
+We also assumed sufficiently small interactions that only single-particle modes of angular momentum up to $\ell=1$ are required.
+To slightly simplify the notation we denote the interaction coefficients for atoms with the same $\ell$ and $m$, $U_{\ell m}^{\ell m}$, as $U_{\ell m}$.
+Finally, $E_{\ell} $ is the energy at level $\ell$.